pathcl/terraform-do-kubernetes/README.md

     container_port = "8080"

+## Final result

+If everything went ok you should have your app deployed and available from the internet.
+Take a look at the gif carefully.
+I will start from zero as if I was doing it from first time.
+[HERE](https://youtu.be/4gpknNA9gG4)

 ## Requirements

 - Aws credentials for terraform s3 remote state.
 Help here https://www.terraform.io/docs/providers/aws/index.html .I'm assuming is more likely you have an AWS account rather than a DO.